 We were non-traditionalists, but no one could accuse my parents of making Christmas dull.
 We had a ton of fun, and I never felt like I missed out on anything.
 Because of this, I always thought the whole concept of Santa was ridiculous… until I had kids.

 When my husband and I had our first son, I went on auto-pilot and said, “No, Santa.”
 I didn’t even know why.
 I grew up in a Santaless home, so my kids would grow up in a Santaless home.

 I didn’t think it through.

-The older my boys became, Santa was everywhere.
-We’d be in a grocery store line checking out and the cashier would ask my son, “Are you being good so that Santa will bring everything you want?”
-My oldest son is rather quiet and would just stare blankly at the person.
+The older my boys became, the more Santa was everywhere.
+We’d be in a grocery store line checking out, and the cashier would ask my son, “Are you being good so that Santa will bring everything you want?”
+My oldest son is relatively quiet and would stare blankly at the person.

 My middle son, however, is far more chatty and would confidently proclaim, “Santa’s not real!”
 This would receive an awkward glance and a disapproving stare as the receipt was handed over.

 I have been questioned more times than I can count for why I don’t do Santa with my kids.